JetBrains/Qodana/topics/qodana-yaml.md

           - "MIT"
 ```

-where `key` is project license, dependency license specified in `allowed` or `prohibited`.
+where `key` is the project license(s); the dependency licenses are specified in `allowed` or `prohibited`.

-### Override dependency license
+### Override a dependency license

-Override a dependency license if it has been detected incorrectly:
+Override a dependency license ID if it has been detected incorrectly:

 ```yaml
 inspections: